-YiLi Chien is a senior economist at the Federal Reserve Bank of St. Louis.
+YiLi Chien is an economist and research officer at the Federal Reserve Bank of St. Louis.
 His areas of research include macroeconomics, household finance and asset pricing.
 He joined the St. Louis Fed in 2012.
 Read more about the author and his research.

 An analysis of tax data suggests that households in Connecticut are more likely to own stocks than those in Mississippi, even when taking income into consideration.